Parliamentary.ai

 Overview

-The Criminal Records (Public Access) Bill aims to increase public access to criminal records held by the Criminal Records Office in England and Wales.
-It mandates the electronic storage and public accessibility of these records, significantly altering current data privacy regulations.
+This bill aims to increase public access to criminal records held by the Criminal Records Office (CRO) in England and Wales.
+It mandates the CRO to digitize and make publicly available all relevant court registers of convictions.

 Description